rpellerin/rpellerin.github.io/content/the-usa.md

 # Tips for Las Vegas

+- Old city center
+- The Strip, of course
 - You can drink any kind of beverage in casinos as long as you are playing (even if gambling only $1).
 Of course tipping is highly recommended.
 - Watch [Las Vegas in 24 hours](https://www.youtube.com/watch?v=mfve-4wuUz8)
 - Really funny slot machines: